-Prerequisites: French III or Spanish III respectively with a Grade of C or higher culmination of the foreign language program, heavy emphasis will be placed
+Prerequisites: French III or Spanish III respectively with a Grade of C or higher

 As the culmination of the foreign language program, heavy emphasis will be placed on the use of the language through participation in class activities.
 Students will be expected to apply their language skills to a variety of situations.
 This course is literature-based and students will be using authentic texts to improve their skills and vocabulary.
 Students must be able to attend the entire block class.
 French IV offered for college credit to those in grades 11 and 12.
 DMACC Course FLF 242 (4 credits).